> Folk Music > Songs > The Laird of Wariston

 I wish that ye may sink for sin!

 “I hadna been a month a bride,

-When my gude lord gaed tae the sea;
+When my guid lord gaed tae the sea;

-I bore a bairn ere he came hame,
+I bore a bairn ere he cam hame,

 And set it on the nurse’s knee.

 That my guid lord cam fae the sea;

 I dressed mysel’ in rich attire,

 “I took my young son in my airms,